The Red-legged Partridge

 varying the original width (cms)

-The code of sound communication between partridges has also been studied by Goodwin and reveals the existence of a wide variety of sounds that serve to maintain cohesion and promote group protection.
+The code of vocal communication among partridges has also been studied by Goodwin and reveals the existence of a wide variety of sounds that serve to maintain cohesion and promote group protection.

-These family groups will more or less stick together. until the reproductive instinct is developing between their individuals.
-As sedentary birds, their radius of action remains They are reduced to an area that they do not leave and where they endure the harshness of winter, the attack of predators and the terrible pressure of man and his hunting gadgets.
-Only those partridges that live in the high mountains can be forced to hunt in the mountains.to make small altitudinal displacements in order to flee of the winter snow.
+These family groups will more or less stick together. until the reproductive instinct develops among its individuals.
+As sedentary birds, their range of action remains confined to an area they do not abandon and where they endure the harshness of winter, the attack of predators, and the terrible pressure from humans and their hunting devices.
+Only those partridges that live in high mountains may be forcedto make small altitudinal displacements to escape the winter snow.

-Poultry have been a great attraction for mankind.
-The red-legged partridge could not be less in this sense, as its appreciable size, the delicacy of its meat, its sedentary nature and its fondness for human crops were more than enough reasons to make it a coveted game.
+Gallinaceous birds have exerted a great attraction on humans.
+The Red-legged Partridge could not be less in this regard, as its appreciable size, the delicacy of its meat, its sedentary nature, and its fondness for human crops were more than sufficient reasons to make it a coveted game bird.

 Partridges preening